 If this model is reasonably correct, our brains

-have acquired their ability to recognize and define problems --in other words: ask questions and answer them-- because, during
+have acquired their ability to recognize and define problems --in other words: ask curious questions and answer them-- because,

-their emergence and development, they have always been connected to a number of sensors that help them detect and define the outside
+during their emergence and development, they have always been connected to a number of sensors that help them detect and define the

-that are managing complex systems such as factories or rocket launches, are preprogrammed to execute certain tasks in response to
+or computers that are managing complex systems such as factories or rocket launches, are preprogrammed to execute certain tasks in

-the sensory input.
-But these computers are not yet able to recognize and define new problems and formulate efficient answers
+response to the sensory input.
+But these computers are not yet able to recognize and define new problems and formulate efficient

 In other words, the current computers can only very partially think like humans.
 They excel at managing well-defined